Syipmong/DSA-Practice/README.md

 ### Next Steps

-As this project unfolds, the exploration will extend beyond the confines of Binary Search Trees, Linked Lists, and Queues.
+As this project unfolds, the exploration will extend beyond the confines of Binary Search Trees, Linked Lists, Queues, and Stacks.
 Future endeavors include delving into advanced data structures like AVL trees and navigating through algorithms that underpin essential operations such as sorting and searching.
 Expect continuous updates as the journey into the captivating realm of Data Structures and Algorithms continues!

 Feel free to peruse the codebase, provide constructive feedback, or reach out with any queries or suggestions.